 Standby (s0) Low Power Idle is not supported

-How to enable Modern Standby in Windows 10
+How to enable Modern Standby in Windows 11 or 10

 If you do have the support for the feature, you would just have to enable it.
 To enable the Modern Standby, you need to open the registry editor.